Deputies save baby from overturned canoe in Weeki Wachee

 Deputies say the infant was not wearing a life jacket, but an investigation revealed the owner of the canoe rental business had personally placed a life vest on the baby.

-According to the release, the baby’s father was cited for Personal Flotation Device Not Worn by a Child under the Age of 6.
+According to the release, the baby’s father was cited for a personal flotation device not worn by a child under the age of 6.

 What other people are reading right now: